saleh-rahimzadeh/go-farsi-fake/README.md

 # go-farsi-fake

-Generate random Farsi (Persian) fake strings for Go projects, based on hunspell dictionary file.
+Generate random Farsi (Persian) fake strings for Go projects, based on farsi hunspell dictionary.

+Don't use this package to generate real data for your content because the generated string is absolutely random and may contain undesirable, unpleasant or disagreeable data.

 ## Installation